 In this risk treatment plan ‘inherent risk’ means the likelihood and consequence of a risk event, assuming that standard controls specified in Attachment A of the Fingerboards Risk Management Plan are implemented.

-Table 3-1: Inherent risk ratings – environmental noise
+Table 3-1: Inherent risk ratings – environmental noise [EPA Comment: should properly apply the New EP Act including the GED and provisions regarding “unreasonable noise” which include not only the noise level but also volume, intensity, duration, character etc (see s 3).
+Should properly apply the ERS and assess the environmental value of ‘human tranquility and enjoyment outdoors in natural areas’]